English | Japanese

 "Singularity of purpose should be your aim." —BKS Iyengar

-A reservation before attending the first class, (only the first class), to discuss the appropriate class for the student is suggested.
-Check the news section for upcoming holiday dates or contact the Tokyo Yoga Circle at:
+You all A reservation before attending the first class, to discuss the appropriate class for the student is suggested.
+Check the news section for upcoming holiday dates or contact the Tokyo Iyengar Yoga Circle at:

 Email: yoga@rajay.org